-How to Use Stereo and Panning for Dialogue, SFX and Ambience
+How to Use Stereo and Panning in Video

 Just like we have two ears on our head, most audio setups put two speakers in front of us, making a stereo setup, as opposed to a one-speaker mono formulation or a multi-speaker surround sound rig.

 Stereo sound works quite simply – if a sound is heard louder in the right speaker than it is in the left, it will appear to be coming from the right-hand side; if the two speakers play the sound at the same level, it will appear to be coming from the center.
 These level adjustments are a fundamental part of audio mixing and are handled by a Pan control – whether it’s a physical control on an audio mixing board, or a virtual one in a DAW or NLE.

 While the basics of stereo and audio panning techniques are simple, once you dig deeper into stereo, there’s a lot more to understand about how it works, and even why it works.